 Firstly, you could just put up a service website and try to get clients through word of mouth for a one-off repair.
 Alternatively, you can build up recurring clients, where you could be their “computer guy” and be on call for any problems that they may have, and you get paid a retainer.

 This can be done at scale as well.
 Start with just yourself and doing small business or customers from the general public.
 Then as your business grows, you can employ more people and then target medium to large enterprises.

 36. Baby Proofing House Business.

-Most parents are usually fairly sleep deprived so you would be filling that need of applying the safety features.
+Most parents are usually fairly sleep-deprived, so you would be filling that need by applying the safety features.
 They could either buy them from you, or you can re-use them for other homes when they’re finished.

 This could be a good way of getting to know people within your community and creating a side income at the same time.